Code examples

 T[]

-Lists all the items with their meta data.
+Lists all items along with their metadata.
 This state is automatically

-updated when an item is registered or unregistered with the registerItem
+updated when an item is registered or unregistered using the

 function.